ravir4/DevOpsInsights/risk_cd.md

 # Integrating with Continuous Delivery pipeline

-After you add {{site.data.keyword.DRA_short}} to a toolchain and define the policies that it monitors, integrate it with {{site.data.keyword.deliverypipeline}}.
+After you add {{site.data.keyword.DRA_short}} to a toolchain and define the policies that it monitors, integrate it with Delivery Pipeline in {{site.data.keyword.contdelivery_full}}.
 For more information about pipelines, see [the official documentation](/docs/services/ContinuousDelivery/pipeline_working.html).

 ## Preparing pipeline stages
 {: #integrate_pipeline}